 After analyzing the conditions and limitations of the Hinatúan algae farmers, thanks to the support of the la Agencia Española de Cooperación Internacional para el Desarrollo (AECID), we launched different processes aimed at optimizing production and marketing:

 - Analyze the algae value chain and identify production bottlenecks.
 We work in the different stages of algae production: cultivation, monitoring, harvesting, drying, cleaning, packing, and transfer.

 - Identify a company –through careful research- capable of buying directly from the algae farmers and advising them on specialized techniques.

-- Design together an inclusive business project that is mutually beneficial in the following conditions:
+- Collectively design an inclusive business project that is mutually beneficial in the following conditions: